avenatti/LearningCProgramming/README.md

 _**Note:** From the terminal you can type **g++ --version** to verify installation of the compiler._

 **3.** **C Development Fundamentals** | $29/mo | 15 hours | ? | **Day 1** <br/>
-I was a developer for 10 years (C#.NET, js, SQL, python) but its been 5 years since I've programmed daily.
+I was a developer for 10 years (C#.NET, js, SQL, python) but it has been 5 years since I've programmed daily.
 I'm very rusty.
 I want to embrace starting from the beginning.
-I'm using Pluralsights self-paced video lectures: https://app.pluralsight.com/paths/skill/c-development-fundamentals.
+I'm using Pluralsight's self-paced video lectures: https://app.pluralsight.com/paths/skill/c-development-fundamentals.
 Lecture | Rating | Time | Speed | Link
 ------------- | ------------- | ------------- | ------------- | -------------
 C Language: The Big Picture | 10 | 35 min | 1.1x | https://app.pluralsight.com/course-player?clipId=74fe806e-b69e-49a5-aa64-d3b7b304b589